Hola massacre: Attempted cover-up by colonial officials

 Some of the early accounts do not even mention this incident, partly because many of the early accounts are either British government- or colonial-supported publications or secondary texts.
 Most of the secondary texts published during first decade or so after the Emergency were sympathetic to the British/Colonist/Loyalist point of view.

 Reactions and aftermath

 The negative publicity put pressure on the British parliament to take action to salvage Britain's deteriorating image.
 Colonial detention camps were closed throughout Kenya, and the prisoners were freed soon after.
 Attempts were then made to find a solution to maintaining British interests in Africa without the use of force, indirectly leading to a hastening of independence across British colonies in Africa.

+In British novelist Graham Greene's 1960 novel A Burnt-Out Case, "Hola Camp" is listed alongside Sharpeville and Algiers as a site which had justified Africans in "all possible belief in European cruelty."